 The numbers from early in the decade were a direct result of the dot-com bubble, which saw everybody and their cousins trying to make millings through various online vetures.
 Once that bubble burst, numbers saw a sharp decline but as the world gets more wired in, the need for computer science degree-holding individuals grows.

 Computer science degrees come in many different forms, as students can focus on one particular area of study.
-The Master of Science in Information Security is one such focus that gives students a variety of different career options.
+A basic bachelor’s in computer science is a great starting point and will give students a variety of different career options.

-Those who graduate with this degree can earn jobs as an access control manager, an information security analyst, a security consultant, or a database administrator.
+Those who graduate with this degree can earn jobs as a computer and information research scientists, software developer, database administrator, information security analyst and more.
 The good news is that the data security industry is expected to grow significantly in the coming years, as an increasing number of businesses rely on virtual data storage.
 In addition, these jobs pay very well, making this program an excellent investment for students.

 Moral of the story?
 If you’re about to go to college, get a computer science degree.